SteveALee/fullmeasure-blog/source/_posts/android-midi.md

 And this is only MIDI in.
 Having full bidirectional MIDI is probably going to be fun.
 I have ideas for a simple Web app to record MIDI.

 PS.
-One good point is I tried Web Midi test page in Firefox and it saw the incoming MIDI messages.
+One good point is I tried this [Web Midi test page](https://www.onlinemusictools.com/webmiditest/) in Chrome and it saw the incoming MIDI messages.
+Firefox still doesn't work.